Herbie Hancock: Personal life

+In his memoir Possibilities, written with Lisa Dickey and published in 2014, Hancock revealed that he had previously battled an addiction to crack cocaine, in the 1990s, and that his wife and daughter helped him get sober: "This was an intervention, and I was so embarrassed, but there was another feeling creeping in, too: relief.
+I had been struggling with this habit, and this secret, for so long.
+I looked at my daughter and sobbed, wondering how I had gotten to this place but thankful that it was finally going to end".
 Since 1972, Hancock has practiced Nichiren Buddhism as a member of the Buddhist association Soka Gakkai International.
-As part of Hancock's spiritual practice, he recites the Buddhist chant Nam Myoho Renge Kyo each day.
+Part of Hancock's spiritual practice is to recite the Buddhist chant Nam Myoho Renge Kyo each day.
 In 2013, Hancock's dialogue with musician Wayne Shorter and Soka Gakkai International president Daisaku Ikeda on jazz, Buddhism and life was published in Japanese and English, then in French.

 In 2014, Hancock delivered a lecture at Harvard University titled "Buddhism and Creativity" as part of his Norton Lecture series.